 Fun Chair

 We start this activity once all the kids are sitting in a circle.
 One lucky student sits in the fun chair and starts reading aloud first.
-Then, when he or she is finished, all the kids move over one seat and the next fun-chair-reader begins.
+Then, when they are finished, all the kids move over one seat, and the next fun-chair-reader begins.
 It’s an easy reading activity, and students love getting up and moving, too!

 Silly Reading Tasks